Master Sergeant Percy John Fulton

 Section 1.
 Amendments

-These Bylaws may be revised, amended or repealed by a majority vote of the Detachment duly convened.
+These Bylaws may be revised, amended or repealed by a majority vote of the Detachment members duly convened.
 Any revision, amendment or revocation must be forwarded, in duplicate, to the Department Judge Advocate for review and approval.
+Upon approval, the Bylaws are to be distributed to the Detachment members in good standing.